Home / Comparisons / Rocket Languages vs Babbel

 Rocket’s program is so comprehensive

-I don’t mean to knock Babbel here, as I really like their lessons and they have some strong extras themselves (like podcasts and games), but it’s just clear that the Rocket program is deeper and more immersive.
+I don’t mean to knock Babbel here, as I like their lessons, and they have some strong extras themselves (like podcasts and games), but it’s clear that the Rocket program is deeper and more immersive.

-It feels more like a full academic program whereas Babbel is more like a fun learning tool, if that makes sense.
-Rocket is just an incredibly comprehensive program.
+It feels more like a full academic program, whereas Babbel is more like a fun learning tool.
+Rocket takes language learning pretty seriously, which is why they get serious results.

 Babbel